AdobeDocs/experience-manager-64.nl-NL/help/sites-developing/aem-repo-tool.md

 ---
 title: AEM
-seo-title: AEM
+seo-title: AEM Repo Tool
 description: Het gereedschap AEM repo is een eenvoudige oplossing voor het overbrengen van JCR-inhoud tussen uw lokale bestandssysteem en de AEM server via een opdrachtregel die vergelijkbaar is met FTP.
 Het gereedschap AEM repo is vergelijkbaar met het gereedschap Jackrabbit FileVault, maar is sneller, heeft minimale afhankelijkheden en is een eenvoudig bash-script.
-seo-description: Het gereedschap AEM repo is een eenvoudige oplossing voor het overbrengen van JCR-inhoud tussen uw lokale bestandssysteem en de AEM server via een opdrachtregel die vergelijkbaar is met FTP.
-Het gereedschap AEM repo is vergelijkbaar met het gereedschap Jackrabbit FileVault, maar is sneller, heeft minimale afhankelijkheden en is een eenvoudig bash-script.
+seo-description: The AEM Repo Tool is a simple solution to transfer JCR content between your local filesystem and the AEM server via the command line comparable to FTP.
+The AEM Repo Tool is similar to the Jackrabbit FileVault tool, but is faster, has minimal dependencies, and is a simple bash script.
 uuid: 6c4a3504-e8e8-46c0-83cb-c18d9791f93e
 contentOwner: User
 products: SG_EXPERIENCEMANAGER/6.4/SITES